 My god, this is such a stupid show.

+Dinah to Laurel to Dinah, rather.
 Felicity is still awesome, and Sidekicks United time is best time.
 I hope that some of that self defense training takes.
 Maybe then she can build some techy sonic weapon and become the Black Canary, and Dinah Laurel Lance can go die in a "tragic" car accident or something.

+This was actually the first episode where I thought there was romantic chemistry between Ollie and McKenna.
+She's probably a disposable love interest, but I'm okay with her now.
 Casting Alex Kingston as Laurel's mom just isn't fair.
 Each time they cut from Laurel to Dinah to Laurel and back I kept on going "Not acting, Acting, not acting, acting".
 Can Katie Cassidy just not move her face or something?
 There's no soul there.

 I always laugh when some idiot calls this episode "not PoI".
 This was co-written by series creator Jonathan Nolan and directed by him as well.
 This episode was Nolan's baby.
 It is as PoI as you can possibly get.

 © 2015 TV Fanatic